Please, read carefully our funding policy before sending us a project proposal.

 Conclusion of the Grant Term

-The Hungary Initiatives Foundation requires a final grant report and accounting of how grant funds were used within 60 days of the end of the program/project or the expiration of the grant term.
+Hungary Foundation requires a final grant report and accounting of how grant funds were used within 60 days of the end of the program/project or the expiration of the grant term.
 Final Grant Reports will contain narrative and financial reports duplicating the format of the annual progress reports, including a summary of the program or project’s findings, who was affected, how the project or program was measured, and a list of any dissemination activities, such as papers, articles, or briefings, relating to the program or project.
 The Executive Committee must approve the report before the organization can re-apply for another grant or grant extension for the continuation of same program/project.

 The Final Product(s) of the program and/or project will be submitted to the Foundation immediately after they become available.
 Final products include, but are not limited to, published books, reports, monographs, articles, and edited volumes.
 Two copies of any final product should be submitted to the Foundation within the appropriate timeframe.